List of The Eminence in Shadow characters: Seven Shadows/Shades

 An elf and the second member of Shadow Garden, who writes 'The War Chronicles of Shadow-sama,' detailing the exploits of Cid in his Shadow persona.
 Under the pen name Natsume Kafka, she becomes a world-famous author publishing the stories Cid tells her, including popular media like Spirited Away and Spider-Man.
 As a jack-of-all-trades, she is given the positions of Operations Coordinator and Head of Mission Logistics in Shadow Garden.
+She is the target of Epsilon secret-self-rivalry in term of Bust Size, due to possess the biggest pair among all Seven Shade.